Gmail Program Policies

-Specifically, you are not allowed to use Gmail to send email in violation of the CAN-SPAM Act or other anti-spam laws; to send unauthorized email via open, third-party servers; or to distribute the email addresses of any person without their consent.
-You are also not allowed to automate the Gmail interface to send mail.
+You are not allowed to use Gmail to send email in violation of the CAN-SPAM Act or other anti-spam laws; to send unauthorized email via open, third-party servers; or to distribute the email addresses of any person without their consent.

 Please keep in mind that your definition of “unsolicited” or “unwanted” mail may differ from your email recipients’ perception.
 Exercise judgment when sending email to a large number of recipients, even if the recipients elected to receive emails from you in the past.
 When Gmail users mark emails as spam, it increases the likelihood that future messages you send will also be classified as spam by our anti-abuse systems.

 The Creation and Use of Multiple Gmail Accounts

 Don’t create or use multiple accounts to abuse Google policies, bypass Gmail account limitations, circumvent filters, or otherwise subvert restrictions placed on your account.
 (For example, if you’ve been blocked by another user or have had your Gmail account disabled due to abuse, don’t create a replacement account that engages in similar activity.)